Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Ablation Study

 \textbf{PCM Evaluation:} We then evaluated the effectiveness of PCM for this FDM task.
-As shown in Fig.~\ref{fig:sns}, we compared the iteration behaviors of GC and GC$_\mathtt{PCM}$, where we exploited the reconstruction error to stop iterations automatically.
-The curves of original GC were oscillated and could not satisfy the automatic stop condition through finite numbers of iterations.
-GC$_\mathtt{PCM}$ obtained more stable outputs with less iterations that demonstrates the efficiency of pour proposed PCM.
+As shown in Fig.~\ref{fig:sns}, we compared the propagation behaviors with and without PCM, where we exploited the reconstruction error to stop iterations automatically.
+The curves of the original GC were oscillated and could not satisfy the automatic stop condition through finite numbers of iterations.
+The scheme with PCM obtained more stable outputs with fewer iterations that demonstrate the efficiency of pour proposed PCM.

-\textbf{AAS Evaluation:} As for AN, we adopted GC scheme to verify the efficiency and compare the properties of our architectures $\mathcal{N}$ (i.e., GM in this scenario) with (w/) and without (w/o) AN in Fig.~\ref{fig:snn}.
-The subfigure (a) and subfigure (b) plot the frequency of $\|\mathcal{N}(\mathbf{u}^{t+1}) -\mathcal{N}(\mathbf{u}^{t} )\| / \|\mathbf{u}^{t+1} - \mathbf{u}^{t} \|$, where the ratio for GM w/ AN is much smaller than GM w/o AN.
-Thereby, these experimental results justified the effectiveness of AN.
-Furthermore, we also analyzed the final AS-based architectures for rain removal task.
-The Fig.~\ref{fig:nas} shows the final searched architectures of GM and DM respectively.
-GM contains more residual blocks and dilated convolution with small receptive fields, which is reasonable, demonstrated by previous manually designed works~\cite{ren2019progressive,yang2017deep}.
-DM consists many dilated convolutions with large receptive fields, tending to capture more contextual information of observations.
-In this way, these results indicated the significance of AS to discover the task-specific architectures.